 - Process beats product: a written strategy and consistent review system usually signals professional advice.
 A product-first pitch is a red flag.

-How the Roles Differ in Real Life
+How Do RIA and Broker Roles Differ in Real Life?

-Ongoing Advice Relationship vs Transaction Relationship
+Ongoing Advice vs. Transaction Relationship

-An RIA relationship is often structured as an ongoing partnership.
-The focus is tying your goals, timeline, and risk needs to a strategy, then monitoring and adjusting over time.
-The SEC describes an adviser’s fiduciary duty as applying across the adviser-client relationship and including duties of care and loyalty.
 A broker relationship has historically been more transaction-focused, meaning recommendations and execution of trades or products.
-Many brokers now offer ongoing programs too, but Regulation Best Interest is tied to recommendations made to retail customers.
-What matters is knowing whether you’re hiring a long-term planning and management partner or someone whose service is mainly tied to product and transaction activity.
+Many brokers now offer ongoing programs as well, but Regulation Best Interest applies to specific recommendations made to retail customers.
+What matters is knowing whether you are hiring a long-term planning partner or someone whose service is mainly tied to product and transaction activity.

-Ongoing Management vs a One-Time Product Sale
+Ongoing Management vs. One-Time Product Sales

-How Fees Show Up
+How Do Fees Show Up in an RIA vs. Broker Relationship?

 Advisory Fees